Motion-Law: Constant-Acceleration and-Deceleration

 Application Notes

-This Motion-Law was used in the past because it has the lowest nominal acceleration of the Traditional Motion-Laws.
+The Constant-Acceleration motion-law was used in the past because it has the lowest nominal acceleration of the Traditional Motion-Laws.
 However, it has infinite-jerk at three points: at its start, end, and at its crossover.
-This makes it a very poor choice form a dynamic viewpoint.
+This makes it a very poor choice form a dynamic-response viewpoint.
 Infinite-Jerk incites vibrations in any mechanical system.
 We do not recommend this motion-law if the Period-Ratio is less than 10, or even 20.

 Dynamic Performance

-The actual acceleration of the load being driven by Constant-Acceleration motion is significantly more than the nominal value because of induced vibrations.
-For this reason, this segment should only be used in applications where inertia effects are small or even insignificant.
+The actual acceleration of a payload is significantly more than the nominal Constant-Acceleration value because of induced vibrations.
+For this reason, this motion-law should only be used in applications where inertia effects are insignificant.

 Pressure-Angle Considerations

-This segment produces a relatively large pressure-angle - and so might need a large cam for a given lift.
-The pressure-angle for this segment varies quite severely throughout this Motion-Law indicating that it is unsuitable for roller follower applications because of the severe accelerations imposed on the roller that induce roller slip.
+This motion-law produces a relatively large pressure-angle - and so might need a large cam for a given lift.
+The pressure-angle for this motion-l varies quite severely throughout this Motion-Law indicating that it is unsuitable for roller follower applications because of the severe accelerations imposed on the roller that induce roller slip.

 Drive-Torques

 This law performs badly in terms of drive torque considerations.
-All of the torque factor curves for this law exhibit a discontinuity, indicating shock loading and noise in operation.
+This law has a discontinuity in Drive Torque, indicating shock loading and noise in operation.
 Particularly notable is the sudden reversal of the inertia torque factor, and hence of the torsional strain energy, at the crossover of the motion segment.
 These reversals contribute to noise, shock loading, and vibration during operation.